Robot Overlords: Plot

 The children then meet Monique, a woman who wants to know how to turn off the implants.
 In exchange, the boys meet Swanny, who has had his implant removed by a watchmaker, and also tells the children to go to a Stone Circle.
-However, an announcement reveals that Sean's mother, Kate, has been taken a prisoner in the area headquarters, a castle.
+However, an announcement reveals that Sean's mother, Kate, has been taken prisoner in the area headquarters, a castle.
 With Monique's help, the children successfully get to the castle.
 However, they are caught by a large robot.
 Sean then discovers that he can take control of the robots because of his black implant, after discovering that the large robot responds to his movement.

 Meanwhile, Smythe is speaking with Kate about how he and she could live together before an alarm goes off.
 Smythe leaves to go see what has happened.
-A few moments later, a young guard is tricked into giving the keys to the door to Kate.
+A few moments later, Kate tricks a young guard into giving her the keys to the door.
 Meanwhile, outside, Sean appears to have been caught by the large robot, with Smythe scolding him.
 Sean then turns the large robot's weapon on Smythe and his team, forcing them to drop their weapons, which are picked up by the other children.
 Kate suddenly dashes by on a horse, causing Smythe and his team to follow.
-This opens the line of fire for two clankers, insectoid robots with a top-mounted weapon, which destroy the large robot, forcing Sean to hide behind it.
+This opens the line of fire for two "clankers", insectoid robots armed with laser weapons, which destroy the large robot, forcing Sean to hide behind it.
 One of the clankers then jumps down and prepares to fire at Sean, before Sean takes control of the robot and uses it to destroy the other, before commanding the clanker to deactivate.
 The children then track down Kate, before heading to the Stone Circle, deciphering a message written in graffiti to find the location of a human camp, an old tin mine.
 Meanwhile, Smythe is told by Mediator 452, a recurring character in the film, that a large number of deep scanners are arriving and that Smythe will be the first to be scanned if Sean is not captured by the time that they arrive.
 Sean and his friends are seen arriving at the human camp, where Sean is reunited with his father.
 The small group has their implants removed.